-ON THIS PAGE: You will find information about how many women are diagnosed with this type of cancer each year.
-You will also learn some general information on surviving the disease.
+ON THIS PAGE: You will find information about the number of people who are diagnosed with cervical cancer each year.
+You will read general information on surviving the disease.
 Remember, survival rates depend on several factors.
-To see other pages, use the menu.
+Use the menu to see other pages.

-When detected at an early stage, the 5-year survival rate for women with invasive cervical cancer is 92%.
+When detected at an early stage, the 5-year survival rate for women with invasive cervical cancer is 91%.
+Approximately 46% of women with cervical cancer are diagnosed at an early stage.
 If cervical cancer has spread to surrounding tissues or organs and/or the regional lymph nodes, the 5-year survival rate is 57%.
 If the cancer has spread to a distant part of the body, the 5-year survival rate is 17%.

-It is important to remember that statistics on how many women survive this type of cancer are an estimate.
-The estimate comes from data based on thousands of women with this cancer in the United States each year.
-So, your own risk may be different.
-Doctors cannot say for sure how long any woman will live with cervical cancer.
+It is important to remember that statistics on the survival rates for women with cervical cancer are an estimate.
+The estimate comes from annual data based on the number of women with this cancer in the United States.
 Also, experts measure the survival statistics every 5 years.
-This means that the estimate may not show the results of better diagnosis or treatment available for less than 5 years.
+So the estimate may not show the results of better diagnosis or treatment available for less than 5 years.
+Women should talk with their doctor if they have questions about this information.
 Learn more about understanding statistics.

 The next section in this guide is Medical Illustrations.
 It offers drawings of body parts often affected by this disease.
 Or, use the menu to choose another section to continue reading this guide.